What are python reserved keywords?

 When coding in the Python language there are particular python reserved words that the system uses, which cannot be accessed as a variable or a function as the computer program uses them to perform specific tasks.

-When you try to use them, the system will block it and throws out an error.
+When you try to use them, the system will block them and throws out an error.
 Running the below code in Python

 When writing your code, it is important to follow the following guidelines:

 (A) Research the keywords first for the language you are writing in.

 (B) Ensure that your programming language highlights keywords when used, so you can fix the issue.

 (C) Set up your computer program in debug mode to highlight keywords used.